microsoft/genaiscript/slides/pages/script.md

 - **It Is Just JavaScript(TM)**
 - **`$...`** writes to the prompt, **`def`** defines a "variable" + various builtin parsers and utilities
-- Fast development loop in Visual Studio Code + command line
+- Fast development loop in Visual Studio Code + Automation with Command Line

 </v-click>